k2view-academy/K2View-Academy/articles/05_DB_interfaces/06_editing_interface_settings.md

 # Editing Interface Settings

-Throughout a Project’s lifecycle there are a number of reasons for modifying, disabling or deleting interface settings.
+Throughout a project’s lifecycle there are a number of reasons for modifying, disabling or deleting interface settings.
 For example, to update an IP address or the credentials of a DB you wish to access as a data source.

 ### How Do I Change an Interface's Connection Settings?